fourkitchens/pantheon-tools/README.md

 ### pantheon-sites-report

-Get a report about all sites listing some metric (e.g. PHP version, upstream, etc.).
+Get a metric about all sites (e.g. PHP version, or Upstream).

+### pantheon-offboard

+Offboard a staff member from your organization.